erickcastelli/phasex/README.md

 > phasex hp-ps vcf=THE_VCF_FILE output=THE_NEW_VCF_FILE

 Do not use spaces before and after "=".
 The --quiet mode forces the program to not output any comment.

+> phasex phase-ps

+You will see all the options for this function.
+This is a typical phasex run:

+> phasex phase-ps vcf=VCF_FILE_IN_PS_FORMAT iterations=10 replicates=20 shapeit=SHAPEIT4_BINARY beagle=BEAGLE4_JAR

+This configuration informs PHASEX to run 20 parallel haplotyping runs (replicates), fixing concordant haplotypes using the threshold value (95% of the runs), and performing these steps 10 times (iteractions).
+The output folder will be placed next to the input VCF unless modified with "output=".

+The threshold for fixing a haplotype is 95% (the default), i.e., a haplotype is fixed as true if 19 runs (20 replicates * 0.95) indicate the same hapotype for a sample. you can modify this using "threshold=".

+Phasex use half the number of cores of system unless modified by "threads=".

+Phasex will perform 10 iterations, i.e., 10 steps of 20 parallel runs and haplotype comparison.
+You can modify this using "iterations=" and "replicates=".

+After the final iteration (in this case, the 10th interation), phasex will output the final haplotypes, considering only samples in which a same haplotype was inferred in at least 70% of the replicates in the final run.
+You can modify this using "select=".

+Option scheme is used by Shapeit4.
+By default, this scheme is 15b,1p,1b,1p,1b,1p,1b,1p,1b,1p,1b,1p,15m. you can modify this using scheme="10b,1p,1b,1p,1b,1p,1b,1p,10m".

+Option shapeit_others is used to indicate other shapeit4 parameters.

+Option map is used to indicate a genetic map for Shapeit4 (not mandatory).
+Please download these maps in the Shapeit4 website.

+Flag --quiet forces PHASEX to not output any progress or comment.

+Flag --biallelic forces PHASEX to deal only with biallelic variants, using only Shapeit4.